Social Icons

 Directed by Patrick Hughes

-Like the first movie, get ready for some impossible things happening.
-Explosions, fire, shooting everywhere and our protagonist not getting hit with anything deadly.
-Talking of sequel’s this movie seems to be cut from the same branch as the first, with sexually perverse conversations, some humor here and there plus two men who seem to have some admiration for one another fight off the mushy stuff.
-Safe to say even though this movie is not as manageable as the first, if you liked the first film with its weak plot and cliché there is a great chance you will like this as well.
+Like the first movie, get ready for some impossible things happening—explosions, fire, gunfights everywhere, and our protagonist somehow dodging anything deadly.
+Speaking of sequels, this movie feels like it’s cut from the same branch as the first, with sexually perverse conversations, occasional humor, and two men who clearly admire each other but fight off the mushy stuff.
+Safe to say, even though this movie isn’t as tolerable as the first, if you enjoyed the weak plot and clichés of the original, there’s a good chance you’ll like this one too.

-Then the lone soldier wanting to put Greece back on the map by using a weapon of mass destruction to mess up Europe.
-This revenge for Greece no longer being economically strong seems to be missing some key points.
-His thought that bringing down Europe will bring Greece back to the center of things is not in any economic classes that I know of.
+This time around, the villain is a lone soldier determined to put Greece back on the map by using a weapon of mass destruction to mess up Europe.
+His grand plan for revenge, stemming from Greece’s weakened economy, seems to miss a few key points.
+The idea that destroying Europe will somehow restore Greece’s prominence isn’t exactly in line with any economic principles I’ve heard of.

-Ryan Reynolds is a fantastic person to see on screen and in this movie he was just amazing as Ryan Reynolds could be, but the story of this movie just did not match up to his talent.
-Salma Hayek seems to be the one tugging his strings in this movie, while in the first Samuel L. Jackson was.
+Ryan Reynolds is always fantastic to watch, and in this movie, he does what Ryan Reynolds does best—be himself.
+But the story doesn’t live up to his talent.
+Salma Hayek seems to be the one pulling his strings this time, while in the first movie, it was Samuel L. Jackson.

 The Boss Baby: Family Business (2021)